shwetajoshi-15/discoAnt/README.md

 ## Setting up discoAnt

-1. Downloading the workflow with ```git clone```
+1. Download the workflow with ```git clone```

 2. Downloading relevant reference file and creating a conda environment \
   ```cd discoAnt``` \
   ```bash scripts/discoAnt_setup```

- *Note: depending on your operating system you may need to edit the setup file to either 'conda activate' or 'source activate'
+ Note: depending on your operating system you may need to edit the setup file to either 'conda activate' or 'source activate'

 3. Running a test script to check installation \
   ```conda activate discoAnt``` \